 On 9 December 2020, the USTR requested consultations with Canada based on the United States-Mexico-Canada Agreement (“USMCA”) dispute settlement system concerning Canada’s dairy tariff rate quotas.
 The US alleges that, by reserving a percentage of quantities to Canadian dairy processors, Canada has violated USMCA terms.

-On 23 December 2020, the US Department of Commerce indicated that new licensing requirements for the import of aluminum will take effect on 25 January 2021.
-Starting 4 January 2021, importers of aluminum can use a new online portal to submit information to receive an automatically issued license, then submit the license number with the entry summary documentation.
+On 23 December 2020, the US Department of Commerce indicated that new licencing requirements for the import of aluminium will take effect on 25 January 2021.
+Starting 4 January 2021, importers of aluminium can use a new online portal to submit information to receive an automatically issued licence, then submit the licence number with the entry summary documentation.

 On 27 December 2020, the Consolidated Appropriations Act, 2021, became law.
 This legislative package included technical fixes to the implementing statutes for the USMCA, which included the restoration of merchandise processing fee refunds for post-entry USMCA claims and returns the treatment of goods manufactured in a foreign trade zone and entered into the US to the treatment previously applied under the North American Free Trade Agreement.